cscart/docs/en/cscart_addons/addons/duo_authorization/index.rst

 Installing the add-on
 =====================

-    Install the “Two-Factor Authentication by Duo” add-on on the add-ons list page (“Add-ons” → ”Manage add-ons”).
+    Install the “Auth by Duo” add-on on the add-ons list page (“Add-ons” → ”Manage add-ons”).
 Click the + button in the top right corner, select an archive and click Upload & Install.
 You can now find the installed add-on in the list of installed add-ons, just make sure it is set to Active.

     .. fancybox:: img/DUO_Auth_001.png
         :alt: Two-factor authentication add-on